chloeam/blank-slate/_drafts/second-year-fall-overview.md

   <figcaption>protrude</figcaption>
 </figure>

-We tied it all together with a twenty-second animation on one of the compositions.
-I chose to animate "grow."
-We were supposed to make a gif animation using Photoshop, but I grew frustrated with it and decided to learn Adobe After Effects instead.
+For the last project in the dot and line series, we selected a dot and line composition from the previous project and made a twenty second gif animation.
+We were supposed to use Photoshop to make the animation, but I grew frustrated with it and decided to teach myself After Effects (a program actually meant to make animations) instead.
 I really enjoyed the process.

-Because my "grow" composition shows an object growing through time, I decided to represent my composition in the animation rather than directly translate it.
+I chose my "grow" composition to reimagine as an animation.
+Because my composition showed an object growing through time, I attempted to capture the essence of the composition in the animation rather than a direct translation.

 <iframe src="https://player.vimeo.com/video/148748531" width="500" height="500" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Object Series
 {:.no_toc}

-For the second series in the class, we abstracted common mechanical objects.
-I chose a whisk as I was attracted to its curved forms.
-My goals were to abstract the whisk so much that you could barely tell what it was and to end up with four very different compositions that appeared to go together in a system.
+For the first project in the object series, we created four compositions showing different vantage points of a single object.
+I decided to use a whisk because I was attracted to its curved form.

-I got such interesting forms by taking very close-up pictures of the whisk while playing with the depth of field.
-I then brought the photos into Photoshop and increased the contrast significantly and cropped them, then I traced each composition onto bristol board and filled them in with gouache.
+For this project, I took many pictures of my whisk from various angles and vantage points and blew out the contrast in Photoshop.
+I then selected my four compositions and used the lightboard to trace them onto the bristol paper.

+My goal was to abstract the whisk beyond recognition and focus on the forms and composition.
+I also wanted to create a series where each composition felt unique, but still part of a system.

 <img src="/img/viscom-1/whisk1.jpg" alt="whisk composition">